-This shifts the probabilistic model above from a static model to a Markov decision process (MDP), as illustrated above.
+This shifts the probabilistic model above from a static model to a less complex MDP that can be analyzed to understand influence in the agent system.

 This model is very simple and more complicated models will be necessary.
 It will be necessary to consider not only the attractor, but also the spatio-temporal aspects of the attractor.
 For example, the direction of rotation of the torus and the direction of flight of the flock must also be specified.
-Future work will consider more sophisticated models, but for the purposes of this work the model above will be chosen and a finite set of values of M will be considered.
+Future work will consider more sophisticated models, but for the purposes of this work the model above is chosen and a finite set of values of M is considered as defined previously.